6.09.2016

 8th graders made linocut printed t-shirts with fabric ink.
 Another assignment could include silkscreen printing.

 Students explored cyanotype and van dyke processes.
 They looked at photomontages by Laszlo Moholy-Nagy and were given National Geographic magazines.
-Some pen traced images onto transparencies, before paper coating and exposing to sunlight.
+Some sharpie pen traced drawings onto their 4 x 6-inch transparencies, before paper coating and exposing to sunlight.
+Students also each created a 3 x 3-inch albumen print from digital negatives with Photoshop and Pictorico transparency film.
+Again they paper coated, exposed and washed their prints.

 2nd Grade

 2nd graders observed wood carved, painted masks and totems from the Pacific Northwest as well as dioramas of North American mammals at the Museum of Natural History.
 They read and wrote about the museum collection.
+Visual Art students sketched mask designs, sculpted, glazed, and then titled their own supernatural spirit summoning masks.

 Hallway display